SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/test-with-mock.md

-# Test the Incident Management Application
+# Test the Incident Management Application locally

 ## Usage scenario

 To increase your development speed, it is helpful to run and test your implementation in a local environment.
-In this section you will learn how to set up and use a mock server for running your development tests.
+In this section you will learn how to test the incident management applicaiton locally.

 ## Content

 ### Create Mock Data for the New Entities.

+1. If you are using cloud foundry open Business applicaiton studio for development and if you are using Kyma open Visual Studio Code for development.

-1. Navigate to the Incident Management Application code base and Create a new folder **data** in the `srv/external` folder.
+2. Navigate to the Incident Management Application code base and Create a new folder **data** in the `srv/external` folder.

-2. Create a new file **API_BUSINESS_PARTNER-A_BusinessPartner.csv** and add the following data to it
+3. Create a new file **API_BUSINESS_PARTNER-A_BusinessPartner.csv** and add the following data to it

    ```csv
    BusinessPartner;FirstName;LastName;BusinessPartnerName;BusinessPartnerIsBlocked;